 Understanding the different classification levels is one thing, but grasping the real-world consequences of a slip-up is what truly drives home the importance of proper document handling.
 Mishandling classified information isn't just a procedural error; it can have severe and far-reaching impacts on national security, organizational integrity, and individual careers.
 The risks are directly tied to the classification level, with each tier representing a different degree of potential damage.
 From jeopardizing intelligence operations to facing legal action, the stakes are incredibly high.
 Let's break down what's at risk when documents at each level are compromised.

-Consequences of a Top Secret Leak
+The Fallout from a Top Secret Leak

 When it comes to Top Secret information, the potential for damage is at its absolute peak.
 This is data that, if it fell into the wrong hands, would cause extremely serious harm to national security.
 Think about intelligence sources, military plans, or critical infrastructure vulnerabilities.
 A leak at this level could endanger lives, compromise national defense strategies, and disrupt diplomatic relationships.
 The consequences are not theoretical; they are direct and catastrophic.
 This is why access to Top Secret documents is so rigorously controlled and why any mishandling is treated with the utmost severity.
 The goal is to prevent irreversible damage to the nation's safety and security.